behavioral-ds/CommentWatcher/README.md

 Our platform addresses the issues of the diversity and dynamics of structures of webpages hosting the forums by implementing a parser architecture that is independent of the HTML structure of webpages.
 This allows easy on-the-fly adding of new websites.

 Two types of users are targeted: end users who seek to study the discussed topics and their temporal evolution, and researchers in need of establishing a forum benchmark dataset and comparing the performances of analysis tools.

+Citation:
+---
+Rizoiu, M.-A., Guille, A., & Velcin, J. (2015).
+CommentWatcher: An Open Source Web-based platform for analyzing discussions on web forums.
+ArXiv Preprint.
+Retrieved from http://arxiv.org/abs/1504.07459

 Installation:
 ---